Mia Lee

-Mia Lee (or Mía Lee, born 1992) is an American artist who works primarily in painting and textile design.
-Her artwork is cartoonish with themes of the African diaspora from her own experiences.
+Mía Lee (born 1992) is an American artist who works primarily in painting and textile design.
+Her artwork is cartoonish with themes from her own experiences.
+Mía focuses on figurative paintings that depict familiar and human experiences, delicacies of relationships, and emotions from a first and third person perspective using her characters, “the Gentleman, the Lady, and the Demon.”
+The patterns she uses are then pulled from her larger paintings and translated into wearable textile items to fully immerse the viewer into her world.
 She has had several high-profile clothes design collaborations.

 Background

 Lee was born in 1992 in Chicago, Illinois, United States, where she was raised.
 Her family is from the Caribbean island of Roatán, off the coast of Honduras, and she is regarded as a native of Chatham, the Chicago neighborhood in which she was raised.
 She has lived in New York City and Los Angeles, before returning to Chicago.
 Her grandparents moved from Roatán to Chicago's South Side in the 1960s.
 Lee's work arises from her maternal influences.
 Her mother was a painter.
 One grandmother was also a painter (and pianist), while the other was a seamstress.
 Lee has studied piano under her grandmother's tutelage.
 She studied costume design at University of Illinois.
 Her first doll fashions were made by sewing scraps from her seamstress grandmother.

 She has become a figurative artist and a designer.
 Her contemporary art presents cartoonish figures in expressions of her lived experiences and emotional states.
 Lee views her art and designs as work created from the perspective of a Caribbean Black woman who was raised on the South Side of Chicago.
 Her work repeatedly uses three characters – The Gentleman, The Lady, and The Demon – and she uses the color black for skin tone.